 Acupuncture carries the same risks as any other medical procedure involving needles, such as damage to internal organs or structures, though this is rare.
-To put it in perspective, the risk of harm occurring as the result of acupuncture is probably less than the risk of taking aspirin or an anti-inflammatory drug for arthritis (these drugs can cause bleeding).
+To put it in perspective, the risk of harm occurring as the result of acupuncture is probably less than the risk of taking aspirin or an anti-inflammatory drug for arthritis (these drugs can cause bleeding and other problems).
 This assumes, of course, that the acupuncture is performed by someone with an adequate knowledge of anatomy and medicine.

 Sometimes a small bruise appears where the needle was inserted.
 This isn't serious; it just means that a little vein was broken by the needle.
 There is no need to do anything about it; it will go away by itself.

 Some patients find that their symptoms become temporarily worse for a short time after acupuncture.
 This is termed an aggravation.
 Tell the person who is treating you about this next time you come; it may be possible to avoid the aggravation in future by treating you more lightly, with fewer needles or for a shorter time.
 But some people will get a mild aggravation every time they have acupuncture.
 In general, aggravation is followed by an improvement, so it is quite a good sign.

 As well as a temporary worsening of their symptoms, patients may sometimes have pain after acupuncture that is unconnected with their original complaint.
 This may be due to damage to a small nerve and is not totally preventable; it does not necessarily mean that the acuppuncture has been done incorrectly.
 Pain of this kind will usually pass off within a day or two.